Meningitis Overview

 Meningitis - bacterial; Meningitis - viral; Meningitis - fungal; Meningitis - vaccine

 The most common causes of meningitis are viral infections.
 These infections usually get better without treatment.
-But, bacterial meningitis infections are very serious.
+Bacterial meningitis infections, however, are very serious.
 They may result in death or brain damage, even if treated.
+A lumbar puncture (or spinal tap) is required to determine the specific cause.

 Meningitis may also be caused by: